 Q&A: Silvio Berlusconi on trial

-He and other executives were accused of buying rights to US films at inflated prices via two offshore companies.
-Prosecutors alleged that part of the sums declared was skimmed off to create illegal slush funds, reducing Mediaset's tax liabilities.
+The court heard that he and other executives had bought TV rights at inflated prices via two offshore companies.
+Prosecutors argued that part of the amount declared was skimmed off to create illegal slush funds, reducing Mediaset's tax liabilities.

-Yes.
-Mr Berlusconi was accused of arranging for a police wiretap concerning a political rival to be leaked and published in a newspaper.
+He was found to have arranged for a police wiretap concerning a political rival to be leaked and published in a newspaper.

 Prosecutors brought the case after a transcript of a phone conversation intercepted by the authorities was published in the newspaper Il Giornale, owned by Mr Berlusconi's brother Paolo.